oubino/locpix_points/labnotes.md

 ### ToDo

-Check that KNN graph correctly connects clusters
+Visualisation
-Also check that loclisations are correctly connected to each other
+    - Check that loclisations are correctly connected to each other

-Visualise requires new environment to use python 3.10 - micromamba activate
-    - Then visualise can start showing the features - colour coded or on the z axis maybe?
+    - visualise can start showing the features - colour coded or on the z axis maybe?

+ReadME
+    - Visualise requires new environment to use python 3.10 - micromamba activate
-1. Update readme (include how to run tests using bash tests/tests.sh); also include visualise
+    - include how to run tests using bash tests/tests.sh
+    - also include visualise

+Train
-2. Write train script and update model
+    - Write train script and update model

+Misc
-3. Address all warnings in code
+    - Address all warnings in code

+Feature analysis
-4. Implement script which analyses features of data - i.e. UMAP of user defined features, histograms all comparing the two classes etc.; this script should then also be able to take in the features we will derive from our graph neural network
+    - script which analyses features of data - i.e. UMAP of user defined features
+    - histograms all comparing the two classes etc.
+    - this script should then also be able to take in the features we will derive from our graph neural network

+Experiments
-Take each cluster as a data point, have lots for cancer and lots for non cancer, if UMAP doesn't distinguish trial learning some features using PointNet or GraphNet and then use UMAP on these features - this could help - also just try linear analysis on these clusters make decision on which length/area to use
+    - Take each cluster as a data point, have lots for cancer and lots for non cancer, if UMAP doesn't distinguish trial learning some features using PointNet or GraphNet and then use UMAP on these features - this could help - also just try linear analysis on these clusters
+    - make decision on which length/area to use